-This freedom also applies when flying a VOR airway on a cross-country flight as long as you have requested and are receiving en route traffic advisories from one of the nation's Air Route Traffic Control Centers (ARTCCs, also simply called "Center").
+This freedom also applies when flying VOR airways on a cross-country flights.
 In doing so, you can climb, descend, or deviate from the planned route as long as you comply with VFR requirements.
 You must also maintain appropriate radio communications at all times while in contact with a Center.

 ARTCCs exist primarily to control IFR flight plan aircraft.
 This includes ensuring proper separation, issuing traffic advisories, warnings, or alerts, monitoring the IFR aircraft's fix-to-fix, point-to-point progress, and sequencing the aircraft both en route and into the terminal environment.
-Also, Centers will provide en route traffic advisories, workload permitting, such as alerting you to other traffic that could present a potential hazardous situation, guide you to the nearest airport in the event of an emergency, advise other ground agencies in the event of radio failure, reorient you if you are lost, and alert you to MOAs.
+Also, Centers will provide en route traffic advisories, workload permitting, such as alerting you to other traffic that could present a potential hazardous situation, guide you to the nearest airport in the event of an emergency, advise other ground agencies in the event of radio Airspace Classification and Radio Communication failure, reorient you if you are lost, and alert you to MOAs.
 Centers will only provide this service under the following conditions:

 - 1. You have established contact with a Center controller. - 2.
-You have requested the service (referred to as "flight following" or "traffic advisories"). - 3.
-The controller has agreed to provide the service. - 4.
-You remain in radio contact with the Center until the contact is terminated by mutual agreement.
+You have requested the service (referred to as "flight following" or "traffic advisories").

+3. The controller has agreed to provide the service.

+4. You remain in radio contact with the Center until the service is terminated.